patybn3/hired-client-react/README.md

   - `npm install --save bootstrap`
   - `npm install jquery@1.9.1`
   - `npm install popper.js --save`
-3. Run Style Component again: `npm install styled-components`
+3. Run Styled Component again: `npm install styled-components`
+  - Please note, Styled Components was used with all non pre styled tags.
+Inline styling was used with any pre styled tag (by a package, like bootstrap, for example).

 4. The following package was installed to facilitate the styling of this page's footer: `npm install react-sticky-footer --save`
 5. Smooth Scroll feature was added with the following package:
   - `npm i react-scroll-to --save`
+6 - React Cool Image was used to display an no photo image for the candidates that did not add a photo:
+  - `npm install --save react-cool-img`

 ## Requirements